savelee/dialogflow-cx-labs/labs/lab1.md

 For now, when you click on the suggestion chips, the virtual agent won't understand what you mean.
 This is because our virtual agent is not switching between states yet.
 We can do this in Dialogflow CX with **Pages**.
 Let's continue the lab, we will first create some **Entities** and **Intents**.

-## Entities
+## Entity Types

-Duration: 10:00
+Duration: 5:00

-[Entity types](https://cloud.google.com/dialogflow/cx/docs/concept/entity) are used to control how data from end-user input is extracted.
+[Entity types](https://cloud.google.com/dialogflow/cx/docs/concept/entity?utm_source=codelabs&utm_medium=et&utm_campaign=CDR_lee_aiml_leedialogflowlabs_cx_&utm_content=-) are used to control how data from end-user input is extracted.
 Dialogflow CX entity types are very similar to Dialogflow ES entity types.
 Dialogflow provides predefined system entities that can match many common types of data.
 For example, there are system entities for matching dates, times, colors, email addresses, and so on.
 You can also create your own custom entities for matching custom data.